Chainlit/literalai-cookbooks/typescript/speech-to-emoji/README.md

   ...prompt.settings,
   messages: [...promptMessages, { role: "user", content: text }], });
-// Instrument the call to OpenAI using Literal AI SDK await literalClient.instrumentation.openai(completion, run);
 ```

 Lastly, we will patch the Run by providing its end time and the completion data.
 This allows us to monitor the perceived overall latency of each run, including network latency from one call to the other.